 In divorce actions or other actions between two parents where custody or visitation is at issue, the Magistrate will prepare an Order for the parties to attend a 6-hour Parenting Seminar.
 (See Appendix I.) This Seminar consists of two (2) three-hour sessions and is taught by a custody evaluator from the Custody Evaluation Unit.
 Parties will be ordered to attend and complete the Parenting Seminar prior to any scheduled mediation in the case.
 In the event that the Magistrate does not require the parties to attend the Parenting Seminar, the Magistrate will indicate on the Scheduling Order the reason(s).

 2.5 Alternative Dispute Resolution Programs

-After determining what issues are contested in each case, the Master will determine whether participation in one of the alternative dispute resolution programs should be ordered and prepare the appropriate Order.
+After determining what issues are contested in each case, the Magistrate will determine whether participation in one of the alternative dispute resolution programs should be ordered and prepare the appropriate Order.

 2.5.1 Custody/Visitation Mediation